No Right or Wrong Way to Meditate

 When a cat sits in a window sill:

-it isn’t thinking about what is in the future or in the past, where it ought to be, if it is enjoying the sun enough, or if it is doing it right.
+When a cat sits in a window sill it isn’t thinking about what is in the future or in the past, where it ought to be, if it is enjoying the sun enough, or if it is doing it right.
 When the cat leaves the window sill the cat doesn’t feel guilty because it hasn’t returned in a while.
 The cat doesn’t think to itself, “I really owe it to myself to enjoy the sunlight today.”
 A cat sits on the window sill and enjoys the sunlight simply because the sun is there.
-Meditation is like this: it is returning to a natural way of enjoying life’s simplicity.
+Meditation is like this: it is returning to a natural way of just being, it is for the sake of itself, it is enjoying one’s own existence in its purest form.

-This way of thinking about meditation was ellegantly explained by Allen watts when he stated that:
+This way of thinking about meditation was elegantly explained by Alan Watts when he stated that:

 “you can make any human action into meditation simply by being completely with it and doing it just for doing it.”